Lucyjpjones/lj-fscr/README.md

 The **Comment model** within the forum app, is used to store comments made by the user logged in.

 The **Order model** within the checkout app, is used to store orders.
-The **OrderLineItem model** within the checkout app, is used to store information about individual orders.
+The **OrderLineItem model** within the checkout app, is used to store information about individual products on the order.
+The **ProgOrderLineItem model** within the checkout app, is used to store information about individual programmes on the order.

 ### **<u>User Stories</u>**